hsinhaoHHuang/gamer/example/test_problem/Hydro/JeansInstability/README.md

 # Default setup
-1. Resolution = 64^3
+- Resolution = 64^3
-2. Simulation time:
+- Simulation time
    - stable -> one period
    - unstable -> grow/decay by a factor of 50
-3. Gravitational constant = 1/(4*pi) = 0.07957747154
+- Gravitational constant = 1/(4*pi) = 0.07957747154

 # Note
-1. Support both hydro and MHD.
+- Support both hydro and MHD.
 For the latter, a fast-wave solution is adopted.
-2. Support both 1D and 3D cases
+- Support both 1D and 3D cases.
    - set by `Jeans_Dir`
-3. A simple gnuplot script `plot.gpt` is attached
+- A simple gnuplot script `plot.gpt` is attached.
-4. `Record__L1Err` records the L1 errors
+- `Record__L1Err` records the L1 errors.
-5. `Jeans_*` record the numerical and analytical solutions along the diagonal
+- `Jeans_*` record the numerical and analytical solutions along the diagonal.
-6. Example parameters
+- Example parameters
    - Stable right-moving wave
      ```
      Jeans_Rho0        1.0            # background density